crontab/Multiplexer/README.md

 For each multiplexer singleton you define a block that implements asynchronous retrieval of the object, which in your app will likely be a network request to your backend system.

-A multiplexer singleton guarantees that there will only be one fetch/retrieval operation made, and that subsequently a memory-cached object will be returned to the callers of its `request(...)` method , unless the cached object expires according to the `timeToLive` setting (defaults to 30 minutes).
-Additionally, Multiplexer can store the object on disk - see `flush()` and also the discussion on `request(refresh:completion:)`.
+A multiplexer singleton guarantees that there will only be one fetch/retrieval operation made, and that subsequently a memory-cached object will be returned to the callers of its `request(completion:)` method , unless the cached object expires according to the `timeToLive` setting (defaults to 30 minutes).
+Additionally, Multiplexer can store the object on disk - see `flush()` and also the discussion on `request(completion:)`.

 Suppose you have a `UserProfile` class and a method of retrieving the current user's profile object from the backend, whose signature looks like this: